eherra/tdd/part5/README.md

 #### Testing
 - Robot Framework for end-to-end test
-- JUnit, Mockito for backend
+- JUnit and Mockito for backend
-- Jest, Chai, Mocha for frontend
+- Jest and React-Testing-Library for frontend